DaniAlRab/STM32_Hello_World/README.md

 Java version: 17.0.8.1

-Second: Verify Drivers of Stlink/V2 are Working Correctly.
+Second: Verify Drivers of Stlink/V2 are Working Correctly.(Try to Connect to you device)

+Third: Start a New STM32 Project and Select your device (device_selection.png)